a2800276/pomenator/README.md

 in the config file.

-The example above assumes you're using a local keyring (see below on how to set this up.
-You'll need to replace the key id with your own key id, the value "A4B924E5" above is an example.
+The example above assumes you're using a local keyring (see below on how to set this up).
+But you can also use a system wide keyring (probably located in `~/.gnupg/secring.gpg`) You'll need to replace the key id with your own key id, the value "A4B924E5" above is an example.

 Note that Nexus allows you to use a special replacement "token" username and password so that your real username and password aren't involved.